Celebration of the Arts

 Celebration of the Arts is a free event, however the food passes - which are $6.00 each and provide a full meal with samplings from each vendor - must be purchased in advance.

-Click here to order food passes for A Taste of Jesuit 2017.
+Click here to order food passes online for A Taste of Jesuit 2017.

 April 23 Event Schedule:

 - A Taste of Jesuit: 4:00 - 5:45pm (Commons)